Steve Gerber: 2000s work

-In 2002, he created a new Howard the Duck miniseries for Marvel's MAX line.
+In 2002, he wrote a new Howard the Duck miniseries for Marvel's MAX line.
 For DC, he created Nevada for the Vertigo imprint in 1998 with artist Phil Winslade and Hard Time with long-time collaborator Mary Skrenes, which outlasted the short-lived imprint DC Focus, but slow sales led Hard Time: Season Two to be cancelled after only seven issues.

 Later, Gerber wrote the Helmet of Fate: Zauriel one-shot and continued writing the Doctor Fate serial in the Countdown to Mystery limited series for DC Comics up to the time of his death, working on stories in the hospital.
 Gerber died before being able to write the concluding chapter of the serial; in his honor, four separate writers (Adam Beechen, Mark Evanier, Gail Simone, and Mark Waid) provided their own conclusions to the story.

 In 2010, Comics Bulletin ranked Gerber's run on The Defenders first on its list of the "Top 10 1970s Marvels", while Omega the Unknown was 10th on the same list.

 Gerber's posthumous Man-Thing story "The Screenplay of the Living Dead Man", with art by Kevin Nowlan, originally planned as a 1980s graphic novel before being left uncompleted by the artist, was revived in the 2010s and appeared as a three-issue miniseries cover-titled The Infernal Man-Thing (early Sept.-Oct.
 2012).
-The story was a sequel to Gerber's "Song-Cry of the Living Dead Man" in Man-Thing #12 (Dec.
+The story was a sequel to Gerber's "Song-Cry of the Living Dead Man" from Man-Thing #12 (Dec.
 1974).